 Medication temperature monitoring apps uses sensors to determine if the temperature of the medication is out of range.
 This ensures that medicines continue to meet quality standards during storage and delivery.

-Maintaining a constant storage temperature is critical to the effectiveness of the drug.
+Maintaining a constant storage temperature is crucial for the effectiveness of the medicine.
 This is particularly important for vaccines.
-Here, smart IoT-based applications can be used to monitor storage temperatures and remind patients to take their medication on time.
+Here, intelligent IoT-based applications can be used to monitor storage temperatures and remind patients to take their medication on time.

 Gastronomy and restaurant business

-The IoT remote monitoring system will enable restaurant operators to monitor business-critical elements such as inventory, refrigeration, and HVAC (heating, ventilation, air conditioning) from anywhere and at any time.
-IoT sensors and monitoring systems in restaurants measure temperature and humidity in cold rooms, which ultimately helps prevent losses and improves food compliance.
-Because the data is stored 24/7 and is easily accessible, restaurant operators can use these systems to identify which equipment needs maintenance before a major breakdown occurs.
+The IoT remote monitoring system will enable restaurant operators to monitor business-critical elements such as inventory, refrigeration and HVAC (heating, ventilation and air conditioning) from anywhere and at any time.
+IoT-Sensors and monitoring systems in restaurants measure the temperature and humidity in cold rooms, which ultimately helps to prevent losses and improve compliance with food regulations.
+Because the data is stored 24/7 and easily accessible, these systems allow restaurant operators to identify which equipment needs maintenance before a major failure occurs.

 Airlines and aircraft maintenance

 The equipment tracking app provides the airline's technicians with a real-time overview of the location of each piece of maintenance equipment.
-The IoT remote monitoring system not only increases engineer efficiency, but also leads to significant cost savings and process improvements, ultimately translating into increased flight reliability and on-time performance.
+The IoT remote monitoring system not only increases the efficiency of engineers, but also leads to significant cost savings and process improvements, which ultimately translates into greater reliability and punctuality of flights.

 Agriculture and greenhouses

 Thanks to IoT remote monitoring in agriculture, most business processes can be optimized.
-For example, a garden lighting manufacturer has implemented a smart application that uses IoT sensors and predictive analytics to perform predictive maintenance and optimize lighting, energy consumption, and photosynthesis.
-The IoT application transformed the company from a lighting systems manufacturer to a greenhouse optimization service provider.
+For example, a manufacturer of garden lighting has implemented a smart application that uses IoT sensors and predictive analytics to perform predictive maintenance and optimize lighting, energy consumption and photosynthesis.
+The IoT application has transformed the company from a manufacturer of lighting systems to a service provider for the optimization of greenhouses.

 Factory operation and production